Sefray/NuitsBlanches_GPU/README.md

   images)
 - compute an opening and then a closing with the output of the previous step
 - binarize the output of the previous step
-- compute the connected components and their bouding box of the binarized image
+- compute the connected components and their bounding box of the binarized image

 <p float="left">
     <img src="data/nb.gif" width="370" height="216" />